 | 100 Books to Read Over Breakfast

 The USDA provides a comprehensive toolkit to help districts implement breakfast after the bell.
-The federal government has provided a new way for school with high levels of child poverty to simplify their paperwork so they can feed more hungry students.
+The federal government has provided a new way for schools with high levels of child poverty to simplify their paperwork so they can feed more hungry students.
 Learn more about Community Eligibility.

 The NJ Department of Education has issued guidance stating that breakfast can count as instructional time in NJ.
 Read the memo.